 At Leeds, you could access support to help you start your own business.
+The University won the Entrepreneurship award at the Guardian University Awards 2016.
 Whether you want to learn about enterprise or become an entrepreneur, we can help you tailor your experience.

 Our business start-up service, Spark, could help you with:

 - access to grants and funding to help get you started